We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Back when Disney’s 50th anniversary first entered conversation, the plans were pretty darn grand.
 It was expected that new rides would be available (Tron and Guardians of the Galaxy).

-However, even with all of this, there are still A LOT of new and exciting things which will kick off the Disney 50th Anniversary celebration.
+Even with all of this, there are still A LOT of new and exciting things which kicked off at the Disney 50th Anniversary celebration.

 Disney has coined the phrase “EARidescence” to describe the overall atmosphere of what guests can expect.
 This refers mainly to the color scheme that will prevail throughout the parks and on the merchandise.